 - 2 cups water

-- 1 can quartered artichoke hearts, drained and chopped
+- 14 ounces quartered artichoke hearts 1 can, drained and chopped

-- Small cucumber, peeled and cut in quarters
+- 1 cucumber peeled and cut in quarters

-- 4 ounce container, crumbled feta cheese (leave off for vegan version)
+- 4 ounce crumbled feta cheese, optional leave off for vegan version

 - ½ cup olive oil